danieljsaldana/goliat-dashboard/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug Report
-about: Report an issue or bug in the project.
+about: Report an issue or bug in the Astro application.
 title: "[BUG] Short description of the problem"
 labels: bug
 assignees: ''